Abhishek-022/Data-Analytics-Portfolio/README.md

 - Market leaders burning cash on every delivery
 - **Key question**: Can they achieve profitability?
 When?
 What's the path?

-This analysis provides data-driven answers through comprehensive financial modeling and scenario analysis.
+This analysis provides data-driven answers through comprehensive financial modeling and scenario analysis, using publicly available industry data and market research.

 ---